 - How the data will be analyzed and processed

-The research question should be consistent with the scope of the clinical evaluation and carefully constructed using a PICO method or its variations.
+The research question should be consistent with the scope of the clinical evaluation and carefully constructed using the PICO method or its variations.
 The PICO method will help in literature searches, such as when looking for search criteria for the state of the art.
-Intervention; Patient/Population; Comparison; Outcome the PICO method is commonly used in evidence-based and is recommended by MEDDEV 2.7/1 Revision 4 for use in clinical evaluation literature searches.
+Intervention; patient/population; comparison; outcome The PICO method is commonly used in evidence-based practice and is recommended by MEDDEV 2.7/1 Revision 4 for use in clinical evaluation literature searches.

-MEDDEV 2.7/1 Revision 4, Annex 4 guides selecting suitable literature databases.
-It recommends using PubMed, Cochrane library, Europe PMC, PDQ Evidence, Trip Database, and Google Scholar.
+MEDDEV 2.7/1 Revision 4, Annex 4, guides the selection of suitable literature databases.
+It recommends using PubMed, the Cochrane Library, Europe PMC, PDQ Evidence, Trip Database, and Google Scholar.
 So, we can find a list of other potential sources for literature and clinical data in the article.
-The use of Boolean operators allows literature search, which saves the trouble of reading non-specific literature sources.
+The use of boolean operators allows literature searches, which saves the trouble of reading non-specific literature sources.
 However, we can also use Boolean operators to expand the search, especially if we don’t find enough literature sources.
-The operators can be used to combine different search terms according to the context.
+The operators can be used to combine different search terms according to context.
 The most well-known Boolean operators are AND, OR, and NOT.

 - Combining terms with “AND” filters the results for entries that contain all the search terms.

-- Combining terms with “OR” filter the results to show entries that contain one of the search terms.
+- Combining terms with “OR” filters the results to show entries that contain one of the search terms.

-- And combing the terms with “NOT” excludes entries with this search term from your search.
+- And combining the terms with “not” excludes entries with this search term from your search.

-MEDDEV 2.7/1 Rev.4 is a useful technical guide for literature search that will help to achieve the literature search and clinical evaluation.
-In MEDDEV 2.7/1 Rev. 4 requirements for literature searches.
-The publications were found during the literature search by using (Boolean) operators.
+MEDDEV 2.7/1 Rev.4 is a useful technical guide for literature searches that will help to achieve the literature search and clinical evaluation.
+In MEDDEV 2.7/1 Rev. 4, there are requirements for literature searches.
+The publications were found during the literature search by using Boolean operators.
 It is also advisable to exclude irrelevant publications at an early stage.
-Also, in addition to the state of the art, one must at least evaluate the information on an equivalent device thereby carrying out at least two searches.
+Also, in addition to the state of the art, one must at least evaluate the information on an equivalent device, thereby carrying out at least two searches.

 About the Author

-Mrs. A.J Sony is a motivated, goal-driven, and committed professional who is currently employed by I3CGLOBAL as a Jr. Consultant in CER documentation.
-Mrs. Sony has a master’s degree in Pharmacology (M-pharm).
+Mrs. A.J.
+Sony is a motivated, goal-driven, and committed professional who is currently employed by I3CGLOBAL as a junior consultant in CER documentation.
+Mrs. Sony has a master’s degree in pharmacology (M-pharm).